Federal Perkins Loan Program

 Students should apply for a Direct Stafford Loan first and then apply for the Federal Direct Graduate PLUS Loan, if needed.
 To borrow through the Direct Grad PLUS Loan program, the student must be eligible for federal aid and pass a basic credit check.
 The credit approval criteria for the Federal Direct Grad PLUS Loan are less stringent than for most private educational loans.
 Basically, to be approved for a Grad PLUS Loan, the student must not have adverse credit.
 Adverse credit, for the purpose of this loan, is defined by regulation as 90 days or more delinquent on any debt or having a credit report that shows a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV debt, during the five years preceding the date of the credit report.

 Students apply for Federal Direct Graduate PLUS Loans annually and may borrow up to the cost of attendance less other financial aid.
 The Federal Direct Grad PLUS Loan has a fixed interest rate of 6.41%.
-A fee of 4.204% will be deducted from the loan at disbursement.
+The interest rate for 2014-15 Federal Direct Grad PLUS Loans disbursed after June 30, 2014 is 7.21%.
+A fee of 4.288% will be deducted from the loan at disbursement.
 Interest begins to accrue upon disbursement of the loan.
 Repayment begins within 60 days of the final disbursement of the loan; however, students enrolled at least half-time may defer payments while in school.
 The standard repayment term is 10 years.
 See the Graduate PLUS and Private Loan Comparison Chart for more detailed information regarding loan terms.

 Returning students should apply for the Federal Direct Grad PLUS Loan after receiving their award letter from Suffolk University Law School, in order to determine the loan amount to request.
 The Office of Financial Aid encourages students to review their budget and borrow conservatively.